5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 	```
 2. Search your model number on https://ark.intel.com/ to find its specs.
 In my case it's an `i5-8265U`.

 3. Take note of the the CPU family it belongs to (for example "Whisky Lake") and which type of on-board graphics it is using.
 In my case it does not list the actual model of the iGPU but only states "Intel® UHD Graphics for 8th Generation Intel® Processors" which doesn't help.
-In this case use sites like netbookcheck.net or check in Windows.
+In this case use sites like netbookcheck.net or check in Windows Device Manager.
 In my case, it's using Intel Graphics UHD 620.

-4. Next, consult Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) to verify that you are starting with the correct/recommended `AAPL,ig-platform-id` for your CPU and iGPU to begin with:
+4. Next, verify that you are using the recommended `AAPL,ig-platform-id` for your CPU and iGPU:
-	- Find the Install guide for your CPU Famiy
+	- Find the recommended framebuffer for your CPU family [in this list](https://github.com/5T33Z0/OC-Little-Translated/blob/main/11_Graphics/iGPU/iGPU_DeviceProperties.md#framebuffers-laptopnuc) (based on data provided by OpenCore Install Guide)
-	- Click on the `DeviceProperties` secction
-	- Find the recommended `AAPL,ig-platform-id`
 	- Check if your iGPU requires a device-id to spoof a different iGPU model!
-	- Compare the properties with those used in your config
+	- Compare the data with the `DeviceProperties` used in your config.plist

-> **Note**: In general, the OC Install Guide should provide all the *basic* settings you need to get a signal from your display.

-5. If the recommended settings don't work, check the [Intel HD Graphics FAQs](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#intel-hd-graphics-faqs) instead.
-But keep in mind that the Intel HD FAQs use Big Endian instead of Little Endian which is required for the config.plist.
+5. Mak sure to cross-reference the default/recommended framebuffer for your iGPU against the ones listed in the [Intel HD Graphics FAQs](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#intel-hd-graphics-faqs).
+But keep in mind that the Intel HD FAQs uses [Big Endian instead of Little Endian](https://github.com/5T33Z0/OC-Little-Translated/blob/main/11_Graphics/iGPU/Framebuffer_Patching/Big-Endian_Little-Endian.md) which is required for the config.plist.

+**NOTES**:

+- The OpenCore Install Guide only provided the *basic* settings you need to get a signal from your primary display.
+It does not include additional connectors (except for Ivy Bridge Laptop).
+-  In my case, the recommended framebuffer and device-id for the Intel UHD 620 differ: Dortania recommends AAPL,ig-platform-id `00009B3E` and device-id `9B3E0000` to spoof the iGPU as Intel UHD 630 while the Intel HD FAQs recommends AAPL,ig-platform-id `0900A53E` and device-id `A53E0000` to spoof it as Intel Iris 655 which worked better in the end.

 ## Technical Background
 The picture below shows the basic Processor Display Architecture design of Intel iGPUs.